osheentikku/cse15l-lab-reports/labReport3.md

 ./WhatToIstanbul.txt:        combination of rice, milk, sugar, and chicken breast).
 A more unusual ./WhatToIstanbul.txt:        its nickname, aslan sütü — lion’s milk).
 Turkish-made beer is also a
 ```
 Similar to the previous example, this lets you quickly search for the word "milk" instead of doing it manually.
+This one however works through a single directory instead of multiple.